Need Help? Give us a call.

-Square offers two versions of their POS software: A basic free version, Square for Restaurants, and Square for Retail.
-You’ll also have access to Square’s marketplace of point of sale hardware, you’ll have even more options:
+Square offers three versions of their POS software: A basic free version, Square for Restaurants, and Square for Retail.
+You’ll also have access to Square’s marketplace of point of sale hardware:

 Finally, if you—like many small business owners out there—are keeping track of your business’s finances with QuickBooks accounting software, then consider Intuit QuickBooks POS systems your top alternative to Bank of America Merchant Services.
 QuickBooks POS systems will work hand in hand with your accounting software to make tracking each step of your business’s revenue remarkably easy.

 QuickBooks POS software provides three packages to choose from: